MindBB's Higher Education Seminar 10 Jan 2009

 "As the people's representative, I hear complaints and laments from the public.
 And every complaint must be given a proper explanation," he said, adding that PAS would play up the issue if no proper explanation was given.

-Thanking mission schools for providing to Malaysians in the early years, Syed Hood said: "Then, Malay parents didn't send their children to mission schools.
+Thanking mission schools for providing education to Malaysians in the early years, Syed Hood said: "Then, Malay parents didn't send their children to mission schools.
 But now that the country has developed, we have many of them doing so and we need to explain to them when they have doubts."

-Explaining that Deputy Minister Noh Omar's reply in the Dewan Rakyat yesterday had clarified the matter, Syed Hood said: "The clarification would provide much relief to the people of all races."
+Explaining that Deputy Education Minister Noh Omar's reply in the Dewan Rakyat yesterday had clarified the matter, Syed Hood said: "The clarification would provide much relief to the people of all races."

-Respect for
+Respect for religion

 Syed Hood said the issue was played up in emails and blog-posts by those "who did not understand his intention".